IFRS Foundation

-The International Financial Reporting Standards Foundation or IFRS Foundation (sometimes IFRSF) is a nonprofit organization that sets corporate reporting standards for the capital markets globally.
-Its main objectives include the development and promotion of International Financial Reporting Standards (IFRS Standards), through the International Accounting Standards Board (IASB) for accounting standards and the International Sustainability Standards Board (ISSB) for sustainability-related disclosure standards.
+The International Financial Reporting Standards Foundation or IFRS Foundation (sometimes IFRSF) is a nonprofit organization (Note: The IFRS Foundation under the General Corporation Law of the State of Delaware, USA operates in England and Wales as an overseas company (Company number: FC023235) with its principal office at Columbus Building, London.) that sets corporate reporting standards for the capital markets globally founded on the belief that better information from companies leads to better investment decisions.
+Its main objectives include the development and promotion in the public interest a single set of high quality, understandable, enforceable and globally accepted International Financial Reporting Standards (IFRS Standards), through the International Accounting Standards Board (IASB) for accounting standards and the International Sustainability Standards Board (ISSB) for sustainability-related disclosure standards.

-The IFRS Foundation states that its mission is to develop IFRSs that bring transparency, accountability and efficiency to capital markets around the world, and that their work serves the public interest by fostering trust, growth and long-term financial stability in the global economy.

-The Foundation is governed by a group of 22 trustees, themselves under the oversight of a "Monitoring Board" of public authorities.